 For tutelage on posture, elegance, and do-not-mess imperiousness, look no further than the nearest cat.
 Cats can also spend about 50 percent of their waking hours grooming.
 No self-respecting cat would let herself go.
 Now, I still have much to learn in this department, as I can let a hair appointment slide for weeks.
 But my cats’ self-care encourages me to be scrupulous about stuff like mammos, mole checks, and visits to the dentist.
 I’ve also been treating myself to massages lately; too bad I can’t purr.

-When a housecat elects to meander from, say, the loveseat to the sofa, she will take a break to stretch.
-This cat-ism illustrates the importance of pressing pause during my day and to physically stretch.
+When a house cat elects to meander from, say, the loveseat to the sofa, she will take a break to stretch.
+This cat-ism illustrates the importance of pressing pause during my day to physically stretch.
 Sitting is the new smoking, and if I don’t step away from the desk to relieve my shoulders, lumbar region, and left hamstring every hour or so, those areas will come back to bite me.
 It’s also wise to give the mind and spirit a few minutes of deserved respite.
 Now I just have to practice looking cool while staring off into space at absolutely nothing.

 One of the fascinating things I noticed upon becoming a feral cat caretaker is that these wild creatures do not meow.
-Though they growl and howl when fighting or hiss when threatened and females moan when in heat, ferals do not otherwise vocalize—they “talk” to each other with their ears, eyes, tails, and stances.
-Socialized cats, however, have figured out how humans communicate so they meow to get what they want from us.
+Though they growl and howl when fighting or hiss when threatened, and females moan when in heat, ferals do not otherwise vocalize—they “talk” to each other with their ears, eyes, tails, and stances.
+Socialized cats, however, have figured out how humans communicate, so they meow to get what they want from us.

 I’m finally trying to stop expecting loved ones to read my mind and then feeling pissily resentful when they don’t.

 Yes, cats are elegant and imperious and can sleep 16 hours a day; they’re also enormously goofy, and when they play, they go all out.
 Our eldest, Iggy and Echo, are pushing 14, making them septuagenarians in “cat years,” but you wouldn’t know it watching them with a champagne cork, pen cap, or felt mouse.
-Even Hobo Joe, a former backyard feral who is probably on his fifth life by now, having survived a host of illnesses that defied veterinary science, will go berserker with his favorite toy, a button slid over a boing-y guitar string.
-Watching these guys always nudges my inner child, and while I can’t pull off mid-air gymnastics like my cats do, every day I can sing, dance, play guitar—loudly, poorly, and purely for fun.
+Even Hobo Joe, a former backyard feral who is probably on his fifth life by now, having survived a host of illnesses that defied veterinary science, will go berserk with his favorite toy, a button slid over a boing-y guitar string.
+Watching these guys always nudges my inner child, and while I can’t pull off mid-air gymnastics like my cats do, every day I can sing, dance, and play guitar—loudly, poorly, and purely for fun.